jayfuku/jayfuku/README.md

   Game info lookup with automatic searching when you visit a site about games.
 RESTful API handles the heavy lifting server-side.

-  **ML Gameplay Tracker** *(in progress)* — TypeScript · Next.js · Python · Computer Vision
+  **[HSRVision](https://hsr-vision.app/)** - TypeScript · Next.js · Python · Computer Vision

-  Real-time battle stats tracker powered by a custom-trained ML model.
+  Real-time battle stats tracker powered by a custom trained ML model.
 Share your screen and it reads damage numbers live as they happen.

   ---